 Cleaning up:

-You probably aren’t going to see the Illustrator art board used during the first phase of the design process.
+You probably aren’t going to see the Illustrator art boards or Figma files used during the first phase of the design process.
 Why?
-Because it’s a mess.
-Before sending you brand concepts to react to and provide feedback on, the designer will place everything on a nice fresh page or multiple pages.
+Because frankly, they are nightmares inducing and we don’t want you to share in our anxiety.
+Before sending you brand concepts to react to and provide feedback on, the designer will place everything in a nice fresh file.
 This allows you to assess the designs without being distracted by stray pieces that didn’t make the cut.

 Working on other things: